 This is one of those drawing goals where you don’t have to feel pressured to do.

-A lot of artists just like drawing, sculpting, etc as a hobby and don’t care about earning money from it.
+Many artists just like drawing, sculpting, etc, as a hobby and don’t care about earning money from it.

 And, if that’s the case, stick with it!